h3abionet/african_genomics_medicine_portal/README.md

 #### Working with `virtualenv`
 * create virtual environment

-* `virtualenv -p python3 env_pm`
+    `virtualenv -p python3 env_pm`
+* activate the new virtual environment

+    `source env_pm/bin/activate`
-* `activate the new virtual environment (source env_pm/bin/activate)` Install the following packages (if you have not done so already):
+* Install the required packages (if you have not done so already):

-`django-bootstrap4 django-crispy-forms django-leaflet django-agnocomplete`
+    `python -m pip install -r requirements.txt`

 ### Running the application